sachinkr91/api-rest-meetings/libs/javascript/docs/CommandCenterApi.md

 var userId = 56; // Number | The ID of the user of interest.
 This value is an integer which can be retrieved for the current user via the Get User Account Details endpoint.

-var filter = {key: "filter_example"}; // {String: String} | An array of search filter conditions that describe the limits of the search to perform.
+var filter = "filter_example"; // String | An array of search filter conditions that describe the limits of the search to perform.
 Refer to the FilterSpecification definition in the Models section below.

 var callback = function(error, data, response) {